schmaustech/mqtt-sensors/README.md

 <img src="humidity-microshift.png" style="width: 1000px;" border=0/>

+## The Script

 With my lab in place I decided I wanted ot write something in Perl.
 Some might think why use such an antiquated languange like Perl and part of that is because I am old school.
 For my scenario I envisioned using the humidity sensor to detect when the humidity levels got too high.
 The threshold would then trigger an action on the event to turn on/off a dehumidifier plugged into the smart outlet.
 The basic process flow looks like the following diagram:

 <img src="perl-humidity.png" style="width: 700px;" border=0/>

+The script itself can take four different parameters:

+ * --hostname: hostname or IP address of MQTT host (required)
+ * --port: port for MQTT (optional but will default to 1883 if not provided)
+ * --threshold: humidity value that determines when action should be taken
+ * --help: prints the usage of script

+The script itself is located [here](https://github.com/schmaustech/mqtt-sensors/blob/main/mqtt-humidity.pl)

+When one runs the script without any flags the usage and an example will be displayed.

 ~~~bash
 ./mqtt-humidity2.pl